hoytech/logp/README.md

 Log Periodic is a real-time event logging system.
 You can learn more at [logperiodic.com](https://logperiodic.com).

 This is the source code for the command-line interface to Log Periodic.
-See our [https://logperiodic.com/docs#logp-command-line](command-line documentation) for more details.
+See our [command-line documentation](https://logperiodic.com/docs#logp-command-line) for more details.

 ## Pre-built binaries